Secarian/GoWDOS/src/web/SystemAO/utilities/README.md

 Thus, the GPL gives permission to release the modified program in certain ways, and not in other ways; but the decision of whether to release it is up to you.
 ```

-## Guide for using GPL / AGPL library in ArOZ Online System
+## Guide for using GPL / AGPL library in WDOS Online System
-As ArOZ Online System are designed to be ALL RIGHT RESERVED by the imuslab, here are the guideline to help you make a clear cut of the area of open source vs close source:
+As WDOS Online System are designed to be ALL RIGHT RESERVED by the imuslab, here are the guideline to help you make a clear cut of the area of open source vs close source:

 1. Download the library and unzip it **WITH ITS PARENT FOLDERNAME**
 2. Unzip the library only in ./script folders and include the license inside the library folder root